When Independence Becomes Isolation

 Avoidance of Conflict

 This can be a learned response to relational chaos.
 Relationships require work, and disagreements are part of the process.
-If every conflict ends in a breakup— whether romantic or platonic—it suggests difficulty in resolving issues rather than an actual need to end the relationship.
+If every conflict ends in a breakup— whether romantic or platonic—it suggests difficulty in resolving issues.

 Anger